Patrick Ness: Personal life

 Ness was naturalised as a British citizen in 2005.
 He entered into a civil partnership with his partner in 2006, less than two months after the Civil Partnership Act came into force.
-In February 2023, Patrick disclosed on Instagram that he had married author Nick Coveney in Vegas in October 2022.
+In February 2023, Patrick disclosed on Instagram that he had married Nick Coveney in Las Vegas in October 2022.
 He also stated that within the previous "4 or 5 years" he had gotten divorced.

-Ness taught creative writing at Oxford University and has written and reviewed for The Daily Telegraph, The Times Literary Supplement, The Sunday Telegraph and The Guardian.
-He has been a Fellow of the Royal Literary Fund, and was the first Writer in Residence for Booktrust.
+Ness taught creative writing at the University of Oxford and has written and reviewed for The Daily Telegraph, The Times Literary Supplement, The Sunday Telegraph and The Guardian.
+He has been a Fellow of the Royal Literary Fund, and was the first Writer in Residence for BookTrust.

+In 2023, Ness was elected a Fellow of the Royal Society of Literature.

 Awards

-The Knife of Never Letting Go won numerous awards including the Booktrust Teenage Prize, the Guardian Children's Fiction Prize, and the 2008 Tiptree Award.
-It was shortlisted for the Carnegie Medal.

-The Ask and the Answer won the 2009 Costa Book Award in the children's book category.
-It, too, made the Carnegie shortlist.

-Monsters of Men won the CILIP Carnegie Medal and was shortlisted for the 2011 Arthur C. Clarke Award.

-More Than This made the Carnegie shortlist.

 The Rest of Us Just Live Here received many awards, including six starred reviews and the Kirkus Best Book of the Year.